 Baroness von Sketch Show also likes to get extremely specific and granular with its comedy, despite working on a generally relatable level.
 For example, the first sketch of the season is one in the promo for the show, with the characters talking about the shows they’re binge-watching.
 It would be so easy to make up a show or to even make up specific points about real shows; but instead, the sketch gets into real specifics that anyone who’s ever binge-watched those same shows would also agree with (like the points about Friday Night Lights and The Leftovers), before it gets to the punchline, which is, of course, a very specific one about parenthood.

 Despite being a cast who’s not quite familiar or recognizable to a United States audience, each cast member has their own strength that instantly makes them stick out in the show.
 Aurora Browne is the ultimate straight woman, which only makes completely over-the-top sketches like “Drag Race” even funnier.
 Carolyn Taylor is able to go from dry to unhinged in the blink of an eye.
 Jennifer Whalen can play any somewhat deranged character with a spark of confidence that makes you think that maybe she’s on to something.
-(This season’s “Placenta” sketch is a great example, but last season’s “You’re Denver Now” was the peak.)
+(Last season’s “You’re Denver Now” was the peak.)
 And Meredith MacNeill is an international treasure—in, mind you, a quartet of international treasures—for the way she can turn even the littlest things in the world—like going to work in heels for once—into the biggest event ever.

 With a sketch series, “more of the same” can honestly mean a lot of things.
 Bringing up Saturday Night Live again, that has been one of the biggest issues with the series for years now, in addition to a lot of other problems from the ground up.
 However, in the case of Baroness von Sketch Show, while Season 4 is also more of the same, “the same” just happens to be very funny, often very intelligent, observational and anecdotal humor.